-There are several things that can wear out or stop working on your water heater, resulting in what may seem like the hot water not working in your house.
+Hot water on demand is something we often take for granted.
+One of the worst things a homeowner can experience is having no hot water in the house.
+There are several things that can wear out or stop working on your water heater, resulting in what may seem like the hot water is not working.
 Once you have identified the source of the problem, a trip to a major hardware store and a few common tools can get things heated up again.

 No Hot Water – Electric Water Heaters

 There are only a few reasons why an electric water heater will not function at all.
 Start troubleshooting by looking at these areas:

 A heating element can fail and is actually one of the most common (eventual) problems on an electric water heater.
 Water heater element replacement would be necessary but fortunately it’s pretty simple.

 The upper thermostat on an electric water heater actually controls both the upper and lower heating elements.
 This causes the dreaded hot water not working situation.
 The lower thermostat controls only the lower heating element so if it fails (but the upper thermostat works), the result is hot water not getting hot enough.
 Solution: Replace the thermostat.

 Tripped Circuit Breaker

 Check your circuit breaker box to see if the breaker for the water heater has been tripped.
 A water heater (like other major appliances) demand their own dedicated electrical circuit.
 The water heater breaker should be easy to spot if tripped–it won’t be in-line with the other breakers in the box.
 To reset it, simply flip the breaker to the “off” position and then to the “on” position.
 If it trips again, you will need to call an electrician to diagnose the issue.

 Look for foreign objects shorting across wiring connections.

 Tripped Reset Button